-- a) There is no existing 802 standard or approved project that provides lower-latency through the use of preemption. - b) There is no IEEE 802 based solution that improves latency to be better than transmit of urgent frame after store-and-forward of a large sized frame (e.g. "Head of Line Blocking"). - c) This standard is to be placed in relevant sections of 802.1Q.
+- a) There is no existing 802 standard or approved project that provides lower-latency through the use of preemption. - b) There is no IEEE 802 based solution that improves latency to be better than transmit of urgent frame after of a large sized frame (e.g. "Head of Line Blocking"). - c) This standard enhances QoS relevant sections of 802.1Q.